-When I am searching for cooperative board games for two players, I want games that give both people an equal amount to do throughout each game.
-I also want these games to be challenging, at least a little thematic, and, obviously, they need to be fun!
+When I’m searching for cooperative board games for two players, I want games that give both players an equal amount to do throughout each game.
+I also want these games to be challenging, at least a little thematic, and, of course, they need to be consistently fun!
 Luckily, there are now quite a few co-ops for two that check those boxes.

-Most of the games on this page can be played with more than two players.
-They are, though, in my opinion, best at the two-player count and they are the co-op games that hit the table the most when it’s just me and one other person.
-You could also look at it as a list of great board games for couples since I know many of you are looking to find games for you and your partners.
+Most of the games you’ll find on this page can be played with more than two players.
+In my opinion, they are best as two-player co-op games and they are the games that hit the table the most when it’s just me and one other person.
+You could also look at it as a list of great board games for couples since I know many of you are looking for games for you and your partners.

 Note: I decided not to include games that I think provide better experiences at other player counts.
-If you want a larger list to look through for great co-ops, you’ll want to check out the Top 40 Cooperative Board Games list.
+If you’re looking for a broader selection of co-ops that work at various player counts, take a look at the Top 40 Cooperative Board Games list.

-So let’s get to it, then… Here are some of the best cooperative board games for two players!
+Let’s get to it!
+Below are some of the best cooperative board games for two players!

 Players: 1-4 | Ages: 10+

 I am a huge fan of exploration board games, and Paleo is one of the best co-op games at the two-player count in that genre.
-It does play very well at three and four players, but two players is definitely its sweet spot.
+It’s also very solid as a three-player game and is pretty good with four players, but two players is definitely its sweet spot.

-If you’re looking for a two-player adventure game that requires a lot of cooperation, chances are you will end up being a big fan of Paleo.
+If you’re looking for a two-player adventure game that requires a lot of cooperation, you’ll probably be a big fan of Paleo.

 Read our Paleo review